yale-mgt-656-fall-2024/madlibs-starter-Margaret/README.md

     ![Finishing the pull request](https://github.com/yale-cpsc-113/CPSC113-madlibs/blob/main/images/pull3.png)
     If you need extra help, check this out [https://help.github.com/articles/using-pull-requests/](https://help.github.com/articles/using-pull-requests/) or just come see a TA.

 11) The instructor will merge in everybody's work.
+Yay.